-Karina Ramos Sizzles In Sheer Lingerie That Leaves Little To The Imagination
+Karina Ramos Sizzles In Semi-Sheer Lingerie That Leaves Little To The Imagination

 Valentine’s Day is just around the corner, and judging from her most recent Instagram update, former Miss Costa Rica Karina Ramos is ready for it.
-She shared a series of snaps that saw her rocking a set of sheer black lingerie that did not leave much to the imagination.
+She shared a series of snaps that saw her rocking a set of semi-sheer lingerie which did not leave much to the imagination.

 The sexy set had gold embroidered floral details, adding a feminine vibe to it.
 The bra featured black straps that went over and under her breasts, and the flower embellishments covered part of the cups and straps.
 The panties had a bikini cut with two thin straps wrapping around her hips.
-The outfit also included a wide garter belt that also included the floral details and gold trim along the bottom edge.
-She also sported a green satin robe, which she wore loosely around her elbows.
+The outfit also included a wide garter belt which also included the floral details and gold trim along the bottom edge.
+She added a green satin robe, which she wore loosely down her arms.

 Karina styled her long tresses straight with a middle part.